chrisle/ebrary-fix/readme.md

 # What's the problem?

 The reason why the books don't show up in eBrary is because there's a typo in one of the template files.
-Instead of ```%>``` it's actually ```% >``` (notice there's an space in between).
-It only happens in three places but the first one causes JavaScript to have an exception error that stops the book from appearing properly.
-This Chrome extension detects then automatically corrects the programming typo so the books appear normally.
+Instead of ```%>``` it's actually ```% >``` (notice there's an space in between?).
+It only happens in three places but it causes the JavaScript to have error that stops the book from appearing properly.
+This Chrome extension detects the typo and automatically corrects it so the books appear normally.
+This extension will simply do nothing once eBrary fixes the typo permanently.

 # How to install